-The Andromeda galaxy (Fig. 3), our sister galaxy, is a typical spiral galaxy.
-It contains about 200 billion stars and measures 100,000 light years across.
-In a galaxy such as this stars are born.
+Let us first, however, review our scientific knowledge of life's origins.
+Within about 500 million years after the Big Bang the first stars were born.
 How is a star born?
-A cloud of gas and dust, containing about 100 to 1,000 times the mass of our sun begins to break up (Fig.4) and pieces of the cloud begin to collapse until the internal temperature reaches millions of degrees and thus turns on a thermonuclear furnace.
+A cloud of gas and dust, containing about 100 to 1,000 times the mass of our sun begins to fragment and pieces of the cloud begin to collapse due to self gravity until the internal temperature reaches tens of millions of degrees and turns on a thermonuclear furnace.
 A star is born.
 In the thermonuclear furnace a star lives by converting hydrogen to helium, helium to carbon, and if it were massive enough, carbon to oxygen, to nitrogen, all the way up to iron.
-As a star lives, it converts the lighter elements into the heavier elements.
+So, as a star lives it converts the lighter elements into the heavier elements.
 Stars also die.
 A star at the end of its life can no longer sustain a thermonuclear furnace and so it can no longer resist against gravity.
-It collapses for a final time, explodes and expels its outer atmosphere to the universe (Fig. 5).

-So stars are born and stars die.
-And as they die they spew left over star matter out to the universe (Fig. 6).
-From this gas of a supernova remnant another generation of stars will be born.
-The birth and death of stars is very important.
-If it were not happening, you and I would not be here.
-In order to get the chemical elements to make the human body, we had to have three generations of stars.
+It collapses for a final time, explodes, and expels its outer atmosphere to the universe.
+From this gas expelled from a first generation of stars another generation of stars will be born.
+Note that through this cycle of the birth and death of stars the universe is constantly being enriched with heavier elements.
+If this were not happening, we would not be here.
+In order to get the chemical elements to make life, we had to have three generations of stars.
 To get the chemistry for life we had to have the stars regurgitating material to the universe.
 Obviously this story of star birth and death is very important for us.
-Out of this whole process around one star, which we call the sun, a group of planets came to be (Fig. 7) and among them the little grain of sand we call the Earth (Fig. 8).
-An amazing thing happened on that little grain of sand.
-In the 16th and 17th Centuries with the birth of modern science we developed the capacity to put the universe in our heads (Fig. 9).
+Out of this whole process around the Sun, a third generation star, a group of planets came to be and among them the little grain of sand we call the Earth.

-It is quite clear that we do not know everything about the process of biological evolution within the context of cosmological evolution.
-But the best scientific explanation to date is that through neo-Darwinian evolution the human brain is a result of a process of chemical complexification in an evolving universe.
-After the universe became rich in certain basic chemicals through three generations of stars, those chemicals got together in successive steps (Fig. 10) to make ever more complex molecules.
-Finally in some extraordinary chemical process the human brain came to be, the most complicated machine that we know (Fig. 11).
+It is quite clear that we do not know everything about the process of biological evolution within the context of this brief description of cosmological evolution.
+But the best scientific explanation to date is that through neo-Darwinian evolution a process of building up ever more complex chemistry and, therefore, more complex organisms in an evolving universe resulted in the human brain.
+After the universe became rich in certain basic chemicals through three generations of stars, those chemicals combined in successive steps to make ever more complex molecules and organisms.
+Finally in some extraordinary chemical process the human brain came to be, the most complicated machine that we know.

 Let us now address a question which is fundamental to Christian faith.
 Did we come about by chance or by necessity in the evolving universe?
-From the best of modern science I respond by describing the dance of the fertile universe.
-For 13.7 billion years the universe has been dancing a fertile ballet.
+From the best of modern science we can describe the dance of the fertile universe.
+For 13.8 billion years the universe has been dancing a fertile ballet.
 One of the ballerinas is chance.
+The other is chemistry in consort with physics, and eventually biology.
 When we speak about chance we mean that it is not certain that a given event would happen.
 The "uncertainty" can be calculated in mathematical terms.
-Such a calculation takes into account how big the universe is, how many stars there are, how many stars would have developed planets, etc. In other words, it is not just guesswork.
-There is a foundation in fact for making each successive calculation.
+Such a calculation takes into account how big the universe is, how many stars there are, the distribution of stars by mass and temperature, how many stars would have developed planets, etc. In other words, it is not just guesswork.
+There is a foundation in scientific knowledge for making each successive calculation.